manawesome326/text_based_adventure/README.md

-# just download and run pain.py
+# just download everything and run pain.py
 (if you're in a terminal, make sure you're running it from the same directory)